FabioZumbi12/GameDetector/README.md

 After downloading the installer or ZIP file:

 ### **Installer Setup (recommended)**
-1. Download **OBSGameDetector-Setup.exe** from the [Releases](../../releases) page.
+1. Download **GameDetector-Setup.exe** from the [Releases](../../releases) page.
 2. Run the installer.
 3. Open OBS and confirm the plugin appears under **Tools → OBS GameDetector**.

 ### **Manual ZIP Installation**
 1. Extract the ZIP.
 2. Copy:
-   - `obs-plugins/64bit/obs-game-detector.dll` → into the OBS plugins folder
+   - `obs-plugins/64bit/game-detector.dll` → into the OBS plugins folder
-   - `data/obs-plugins/obs-game-detector/` → into the OBS data folder
+   - `data/obs-plugins/game-detector/` → into the OBS data folder
 3. Restart OBS.

 ---